Work to Work UAE industrial safety + applied AI Book site survey

 • Recommendation for one pilot zone with success criteria

-• Email-ready summary for operations, HSE, and site leadership
+• A clear summary for operations, HSE, and site leadership

 Use the warehouse cluster to keep the shared-door discussion specific.